frappe/manual_erpnext_com/manual_erpnext_com/www/contents/human-resources/salary-and-payroll.md

 with access to the company’s accounts will not have access to the individual salaries.

-The salary payment entry is a Journal Voucher entry that debits the total salary of all Employees to the Salary Account and credits the company’s bank Account.
+The salary payment entry is a Journal Entry entry that debits the total salary of all Employees to the Salary Account and credits the company’s bank Account.

-To generate your salary payment voucher from the Salary Manager, click on “Make Bank Voucher” and a new Journal Voucher with the total salaries will be created.
+To generate your salary payment voucher from the Salary Manager, click on “Make Bank Voucher” and a new Journal Entry with the total salaries will be created.

 {next}